Maglev: Italy

-A first proposal was formalized in April 2008, in Brescia, by journalist Andrew Spannaus who recommended a high-speed connection between Malpensa airport to the cities of Milan, Bergamo and Brescia.
+A first proposal was formalized in April 2008, in Brescia, by journalist Andrew Spannaus who recommended a high-speed connection between Malpensa Airport to the cities of Milan, Bergamo, and Brescia.

-In March 2011, Nicola Oliva proposed a maglev connection between Pisa airport and the cities of Prato and Florence (Santa Maria Novella train station and Florence Airport).
+In March 2011, Nicola Oliva proposed a maglev connection between Pisa International Airport and the cities of Prato and Florence (Santa Maria Novella station and Florence Airport).
 The travelling time would be reduced from the typical 1 hour 15 minutes to around 20 minutes.
 The second part of the line would be a connection to Livorno, to integrate maritime, aerial and terrestrial transport systems.

 Malaysia/Singapore

-A Consortium led by UEM Group Bhd and ARA Group, proposed maglev technology to link Malaysian cities to Singapore.
+A consortium led by UEM Group Bhd and ARA Group proposed maglev technology to link Malaysian cities to Singapore.
 The idea was first mooted by YTL Group.
 Its technology partner then was said to be Siemens.
 High costs sank the proposal.
 The concept of a high-speed rail link from Kuala Lumpur to Singapore resurfaced.
 It was cited as a proposed "high impact" project in the Economic Transformation Programme (ETP) that was unveiled in 2010.
 Approval has been given for the Kuala Lumpur–Singapore high-speed rail project, but not using maglev technology.

+The Moon

+The Flexible Levitation on a Track (FLOAT) project, announced by NASA, plans to build a maglev train on the Moon.